 Legal Innovation & Technology Lab Member at Suffolk University Law School

-Charmain Wood is a member of the Legal Innovation and Technology Lab at Suffolk University Law School, working on projects that explore the intersection of law and technology.
-She focuses on developing innovative legal solutions and conducting research on legal innovation.
+Charmain Wood is a member of the Legal Innovation and Technology Lab at Suffolk University Law School, focusing on legal technology initiatives.

 Event Details